EwoutJaspers/chart-creator/README.md

 *	date variable column (required).

-*	NHS Board location column (dropdown - required).
+*	NHS Board location column (required).
 At the moment the first column needs to be an NHS Board column, this will change in the next update to the chart creator.

-*	Second location column (e.g. hospitals) (dropdown - optional)
+*	Second location column (e.g. hospitals) (optional)

-*	Measure column (e.g. specialty) (dropdown - optional)
+*	Measure column (e.g. specialty) (optional)

 *	Variable columns (maximum 6 can be included in a chart, though it advised to not include more than 3 to 4 lines).